Community Standards Board (CSB) Procedures

 3. Full Hearing

 In cases involving violations that are deemed to be serious, the CSB shall convene a full hearing.
-At such a hearing, the board shall meet with five voting members present, at least one faculty advisor, and at least one administrative advisor.
+At such a hearing, the board shall meet with five voting members present, at least one faculty or one administrative advisor.
 The full range of sanctions is available in this procedure.
 In cases where the administration identifies itself as the aggrieved party, the administrative advisor should withdraw and will be replaced by the second faculty advisor.
 This procedure should not be followed when the administration brings a case on behalf of an aggrieved third party.

 If a student’s continued presence on campus endangers University property, the physical safety or well-being of other members of the University community, affects his/her physical or emotional safety or well-being, or disrupts the educational process of the community, the dean of students may request an expedited hearing.
 An expedited hearing will be convened immediately (typically within 48 hours) and may involve an interim board (as outlined below) if the CSB is unable to convene on such short notice.
 Examples of cases that warrant such a hearing include, but are not limited to, cases involving arson, assault, threats, and reckless endangerment.
 The dean of students has the authority to place a student on an immediate suspension pending the outcome of the hearing.